Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Making purchases through the Southwest shopping portal

 - Buying points directly from Southwest

 - Flying Southwest

-Southwest offers the following 4 versions of the card to earn points with their loyalty program:
+Southwest offers the following five versions of the Rapid Rewards card for earning points with their loyalty program:

 |Card Name||Welcome Bonus||Our Review|

 |Southwest Rapid Rewards Plus Credit Card||Earn up to 60,000 points: 40,000 points after spending $1,000 on purchases in the first 3 months.
 Plus, earn 20,000 points after spending $12,000 on purchases in the first 12 months your account is open.||Our Review of the Southwest Rapid Rewards Plus Credit Card|